AdnanMohamed/learning/README.md

 # learning
-This repository is for learning purposes.
+This repository is for experimenting on git and github use.